SciML/DataInterpolationsND.jl/docs/src/index.md

 # Index

-NDInterpolations.jl is a library for interpolating arbitrarily high dimensional array data.
+DataInteprolationsND.jl is a library for interpolating arbitrarily high dimensional array data.
 The domain of this interpolation is a (hyper)rectangle.
 Support is included for efficient evaluation at multiple points in the domain through [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl).

 For one dimensional interpolation see also [DataInterpolations.jl](https://github.com/SciML/DataInterpolations.jl).